spatialos/UnrealGDK/SpatialGDK/Documentation/content/tutorials/tutorial-porting-guide.md

     (Note that you must follow the Starter Template instructions and not the Example Project instructions.)
 </br>
 </br>
-* Update your local version of the spatial CLI </br>
+* Update your local version of the spatial CLI. s</br>
 Open a terminal window and run the command `spatial update` to ensure your [spatial CLI]({{urlRoot}}/content/glossary#spatialos-command-line-tool-cli) installation is up to date.
 </br>
 </br>